 Updated February 2020.

 Your book is riveting, but your author bio is a snooze.

-But comfy or no, you need to create a brief and compelling author bio for use on your website, book jacket, press releases, and more.
-In this article we’ll take a closer look at the key elements of an interesting bio, and also figure out which details should be omitted.
+Comfortable or not, you need to create a brief and compelling author bio for use on your website, book jacket, press releases, etc., so let’s take a closer look at the key elements of an interesting bio — while determining which details should be omitted.

 1. Keep your bio short

 Your author bio isn’t the place to tell your whole life story.
 250 words is a good starting place.
 Once you’ve got that version firmed up, you can create a slightly longer version for PR purposes, or cut it down to 50 or 100 words for other uses such as contributor pages in a print publications, social media profiles, etc. Many poetry journals have asked me to send them a bio as short as 25 words, which is the same length as this very sentence.

 Telling your story in the third person may seem a little pretentious at first, but it does make it easier to talk confidently about your achievements.
 Give it a try.